Diana-Cl/Diana-Cl/docs/en/topics/iran-core.md

 <br/>

 ### Why VPN is so bad over weak connections?
-- VPN encrypts *all* your traffic ← heavy load ← needs a stable and persistent connection ← requires more bandwidth.
+- VPN encrypts **all** your traffic → heavy load → needs a stable and persistent connection → requires more bandwidth.
 - If coverage and internet are weak, VPN constantly disconnects.

 ### Why DNS works better?